powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the `ACLineSegment` is completely inside the boundary area, if the boundaries are not imported, it is ignored.
 Otherwise, it is mapped to a PowSyBl [`Line`](../model/index.md#line).

-If the `ACLineSegment` has one side inside the boundary area and one side outside the boundary area, the importer checks if another linking equipment is linked to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
+If the `ACLineSegment` has one side inside the boundary area and one side outside the boundary area, the importer checks if another linking device is linked to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
-- If there is no other linking equipment linked to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
+- If there is no other linking device linked to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
-- If there are one or more other linking equipments linked to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+- If there are one or more other linking devices linked to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
-- If there is exactly one other linking equipment linked to this `TopologicalNode` in another `SubGeographicalRegion`, they are both mapped to PowSybl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
+- If there is exactly one other linking device linked to this `TopologicalNode` in another `SubGeographicalRegion`, they are both mapped to PowSybl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
-- If there are two or more other linking equipments linked to this `TopologicalNode` in different `SubGeographicalRegions`:
+- If there are two or more other linking devices linked to this `TopologicalNode` in different `SubGeographicalRegions`:
-  - If there are only two linking equipments with their boundary terminal connected **and** in different `SubGeographicalRegion`, they are both mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `ACLineSegments` are mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+  - If there are only two linking devices with their boundary terminal connected **and** in different `SubGeographicalRegion`, they are both mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `ACLineSegments` are mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
   - Otherwise, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).

 If the `ACLineSegment` is mapped to a PowSyBl [`Line`](../model/index.md#line):